CatalinMoldova/Halma_Minimax/README.md

-##Input and Output Formats
+## Input and Output Formats

 **Input (input.txt)**

-First Line: SINGLE or GAME indicating whether the AI is making a single move or playing a full game.
+**First Line**: SINGLE or GAME indicating whether the AI is making a single move or playing a full game.

-Second Line: BLACK or WHITE indicating the AI's color.
+**Second Line**: BLACK or WHITE indicating the AI's color.

-Third Line: A positive floating-point number representing the total play time remaining for the AI.
+**Third Line**: A positive floating-point number representing the total play time remaining for the AI.

-Next 16 Lines: The game board representation:
+**Next 16 Lines**: The game board representation:

 W for a cell occupied by a white piece.